About this guide

 • have additional requirements as to when a consensual personal relationship must be declared, and/or

-• will not allow employees in a consensual personal relationship be in a direct hierarchical relationship, and/or
+• will not allow employees in a consensual personal relationship to be in a direct hierarchical relationship, and/or

 • discourage consensual personal relationships between employees.